atedeg/atedeg.github.io/content/about.md

 aliases = ["about-us", "contact"]
 +++

-We are four computer science students @ University of Bologna 👋
+We are four computer science and engineering students @ University of Bologna 👋
 We ❤️ FP & BBQ

 <p class="avatar-container">